szwieback/szwieback.github.io/_pages/about.md

   - /about.html
 ---

-My main research interests are in microwave remote sensing and land surface processes in permafrost regions.

-My current research is focused on monitoring and analysing permafrost dynamics.
-This work is being conducted at the [University of Guelph](https://www.uoguelph.ca/), where I am an [SNSF](http://www.snf.ch/en/Pages/default.aspx) postdoctoral fellow.
-The aims of my fellowship are to develop and assess fine-scale methods for estimating soil moisture in the tundra and to incorporate soil moisture estimates into permafrost monitoring schemes.

-Previously, I was a PhD student and postdoctoral fellow at [ETH Zurich](http://www.eo.ifu.ethz.ch/), Switzerland.
-My PhD project focused on the radar remote sensing technique differential SAR interferometry, which can provide synoptic estimates of subtle surface deformations.
-I investigated how soil moisture and vegetation changes impact these measurements and how the associated errors can be either corrected for or harnessed to estimate soil moisture changes.
+I use remote sensing to characterize and understand land surface processes in permafrost regions.
+My research program strives to combine technical advances in remote sensing of high-latitude regions with an improved understanding of the rapidly changing Arctic.
+The remote sensing component is focused on developing scattering models and estimation techniques for a range of observation modalities.
+By combining these remote sensing advances with field observations and models, I aim to quantify and predict permafrost terrain dynamics.
+My primary objectives are to map ground ice contents on regional scales and to identify the drivers and controls of various types of permafrost degradation and stabilization.